MarionMoussay/binder_test/chapters/chapter2.md

 * group 2, 3, 4 and 5 in active group
 * name of each group : origin, odor, visual, odor.after.shaking, taste, overall

+The group composition is set in `data and objectives`.

+You have MFA Reminders in `Reminders on PCA and MFA with FactoMineR`

 <codeblock id="02_02">
 Here expected results :